calaldees/TeachProgramming/book/hackathon.md

     * What if the young people had an experience with the supporting/sponsoring/judging companies
         * e.g. If you're a local railway provider - give the young people a day with a signal box operator and lunch with the mobile app development team
     * (One of the prizes I won once was an engineering day where we build HexaYerts and GridBeam furniture to put in the yert, solar power wiring and a composting toilet.
 Can you create prizes that further engagement)
+    * Most adults that see these public awards don't understand what they are, what matters is the community running the event genuinely identify and revere the skills, contributions and effort of the attendees
+* Organisers/Judges as [[rolemodel]]s: Perception of event by participants
+    * The young people attending the event will think the event is valuable and has purpose if the judges and organisers can also code and have a visible ethos/history/background in hacking/building/making/tinkering/delivering.
+Your judges and/or organisers should be role models.
+They should have visibly demonstrating their skills as mature top tier versions of what the attendees could become with time and effort.
+Young people can sniff bullshit.
+If the organisers are getting them to jump though such huge hoops and say "these are important and useful skills" yet don't spend the time and effort doing any such activity themselves, it feels hollow and hypocritical.
+Code speaks.

 Hackathon Prerequisites/Curriculum